All Episodes

 Yeah, it's unbelievable how fast that they built everything down.

-Now like I say, I'm in Daytona and watching, you know, my father worked down at the Cave as an electrician and watching how fast that thing won up and they and got going and they put a man on the moon that quickly and and is it's an utter disgrace that we can't do something in New York City to to do something for with that whole I mean it just blows me away that that that's where we're at through all the um red tape that we got to go through.
+Like I said, I'm in Daytona and watching, you know, my father worked down at the cave as an electrician and watching how fast that thing went up and got going and they put a man on the moon that quickly.

-We we take the Canadian economy or the Indian economy and toss it down the toilet every single year in just complying with federal paperwork.
+We take the Canadian economy or the Indian economy and toss it down the toilet every single year in just complying with federal paperwork.

-And I think it's uh I mean I don't want to I don't want to keep quoting myself but the the line I use in the book is that it's it when you think of what we were able to do in the last half of the nineteenth century, first half of the twentieth century culminating in this moment when man stepped on the moon, uh planted the flag on the moon it was a wonderful American moment actually they took a the I love the way they took a cassette machine of uh Frank Sinatra and the Count Basie band doing Fly Me to the moon.
+And I think it's, I mean, I don't want to keep quoting myself, but the line I use in the book is that it's when you think of what we were able to do in the last half of the 19th century, first half of the 20th century, culminating in this moment when man stepped on the moon, planted the flag on the moon.

 Can you imagine?

-And I say in the book it's a bit like uh a date farmer in Nazaria uh he who knows in in the middle of Iraq he knows that somewhere around here is the great ziggurat of Ur from the glory days from the glory days.
+And I say in the book, it's a bit like a date farmer in Nazarea who knows in the middle of Iraq.

-And I think that's that's the tragedy.
+And I think that's the tragedy.

-Uh we should have built it bigger and better.
+We should have built it bigger and better.

-And the message we would have sent to the world is you cannot you cannot you think you took out the New York City skyline.
+And the message we would have sent to the world is, you cannot, you cannot, you think you took out the New York City skyline.

 The New York City skyline is back.

-Uh that's how big it is uh and that's how great America is and no matter what you throw at us, we come back bigger and better and scraping the sky bigger than ever.
+And no matter what you throw at us, we come back bigger and better and scraping the sky bigger than ever.

 And we didn't do that.

-Mark Stein for Rush more straight ahead.
+Mark Stein for Rush, more straight ahead.

 Mark Stein in for Rush on the EIB network.

-You know it's easy to mock this president.
+You know, it's easy to mock this president.

-It's easy to mock this president, but don't ever let them tell you that his American jobs act isn't already working.
+But don't ever let them tell you that his American Jobs Act isn't already working.

-Take his advice, Republicans pass this bill now.
+Take his advice, Republicans.

 Export Selection